-Binoculars come in many prices.
+Binoculars come in many price ranges.
 There are the extremely inexpensive ones, and at the other end of the spectrum, we have the very pricey ones.
 It also doesn’t make it easier for you that there are hundreds of binoculars from dozens of different brands.
 To put it short; it’s quite of a tedious and time-consuming challenge to find the right pair.

 We’ve reviewed hundreds of binoculars over the years, and in this article, you’ll find our 5 top picks for under $500.
 Hopefully, by reading these reviews you’ll have a better idea of which binoculars will live up to your needs.